Metrilo/WooCommerce-Plugin/readme.txt

 Once you install the plugin, follow these steps:

 1. Activate the plugin.
-2. Go to Woocommerce's Settings page and click the Integrations tab.
+2. Go to WooCommerce's Settings page and click the Integrations tab.
 3. Enter your unique Metrilo API token and click "Save settings".
 If you don't have API token, [sign up for free now](https://www.metrilo.com/signup?ref=wpplugin) and get one!
 4. That's it.
 Enjoy a cup of coffee :-)